mrabbitz/Project1-CUDA-Flocking/README.md

 To determine which cells to utilize for a given boid, first compute a ratio by dividing (twice the maximum neighborhood distance of the three boid rules) by (the cell width of the grid).
-This ratio helps determine how many cells to check in each dimension relative to the cell containing the given boid.
+The given boid's cell += the ratio in each dimension are the cells that contain the boids we need to iterate through for our calculations.

 For example, if the maximum neighborhood distance is 5 and the cell width is 10, the ratio is (2 * 5) / 10 = 1.
 This indicates that you should check the cell containing the given boid, as well as the cells adjacent to it with an offset of ±1 in each dimension.